OCA/hr/hr_course/README.rst

 To create a Course go to Employees -> Courses.

+To create a Training Schedule go to Employees -> Courses Schedule.

 Fill the information and click assign attendees to continue.
-Assign them and then start the course.
+Assign them and then start the course session.

-One it has finished you must enter the results and finish the course.
+One it has finished you must enter the results and finish the course session.

 Bug Tracker
 ===========